 If management has decided to implement fiscalization to achieve economic growth, it would be useful to know the reasons supporting this choice.

-Any tax changes that are not formalized as a draft law on amendments to the Tax Code of Ukraine, in most cases, are not even worth attention; those submitted for consideration by parliament are worth discussion; adopted changes are worth worrying about.
+Any tax changes that are not formalized as a draft law on amendments to the Tax Code of Ukraine, in most cases, are not even worth attention; those submitted to parliament are worth discussion; adopted changes are worth worrying about.
 Therefore, a document called “strategy” with indicators like “during 2024-2030.” does not cause excitement.
-But disappointment – yes.
+But disappointment - yes.
 Because we are talking about the “National Revenue Strategy” (document).

 This intrigue only increased the final disappointment.